-In the Volunteer State, contractors who are engaged in a contract directly with the owner of a project are not required to furnish any sort of pre-lien notice in the event of nonpayment.
-Unfortunately, subcontractors aren’t as lucky.
 The laws regarding pre-lien notices for subcontractors in Tennessee are extremely confusing, but don’t fret; our Nashville construction law firm has been fighting for the industry for years to secure payments from delinquent owners and ensure that the industry can continue to grow and prosper.
+In this brief article, construction attorneys with Cotney Construction Law will discuss pre-lien notices for subcontractors.

 Getting to Know Tennessee’s Pre-Lien Notices